uncovery/unc_gallery/README.md

 #### `description="some text"`

 This will show a description for every image that does not have a `details` tag set.
 No double quotes `"` or line breaks can be used in the details.
+All images automatically have the description of the filename and the date.
+The above set description is added to it if set.
 Example of a description set to "Don't panic":

 ![Sample screenshot of "Don't panic" description](/images/screenshot-6.png)